Fast Polynomial Kernel Classification for Massive Data: Toy simulations

-The trends of test error, training error, and the required maximal number of iterations are depicted in Figure \ref{fig:stopcrit}.
-From Figure \ref{fig:stopcrit}, the test error of FPC is stable for the choice of tolerance.
+The trends of test error, training error, and the required maximal number of iterations are depicted in Fig. \ref{fig:stopcrit}.
+From Fig. \ref{fig:stopcrit}, the test error of FPC is stable for the choice of tolerance.
 However, when the tolerance is less than $10^{-3.2} (\approx 6.3 \times 10^{-4})$, the number of iterations required to achieve the given tolerance increases dramatically from $3$ to $1734$ as the tolerance decreases to $10^{-5}$, yet the test error only changes slightly from $0.01235$ to $0.01153$.
 Therefore, in terms of both test error and computational cost, we suggest {\bf \textit{Tolerance}$=5\times 10^{-4}$} as the default stopping criterion of Algorithm \ref{alg1} in practice.

-{\bf Simulation 2: On effect of proximal parameter $\alpha$.} In this simulation, we verify the effect of the proximal parameter $\alpha$ of the ADMM algorithm.
-The settings of this simulation are similar to those in {\bf Simulation 1} except $\alpha$ is varied in the form of $10^{\gamma}$, where $\gamma$ is taken as the equispaced point of the interval $[-5,1]$ with the step $0.5$, and the stopping criterion is fixed as \textit{Tolerance}$=5\times 10^{-4}$.
-The trends of test and training errors as the varying of $\alpha$ are presented in Figure \ref{fig:effect_alpha}.
-From Figure \ref{fig:effect_alpha}, the proposed algorithm is stable for the choice of parameter $\alpha$.
+{\bf Simulation 2: On effect of proximal parameter $\alpha$.} In this simulation, we verified the effect of the proximal parameter $\alpha$ of the ADMM algorithm.
+The settings of this simulation were similar to those in {\bf Simulation 1} except $\alpha$ varied in the form of $10^{\gamma}$, where $\gamma$ was taken as the equispaced point of the interval $[-5,1]$ with the step $0.5$, and the stopping criterion was fixed as \textit{Tolerance}$=5\times 10^{-4}$.
+The trends of test and training errors as the varying of $\alpha$ are presented in Fig. \ref{fig:effect_alpha}.
+From Fig. \ref{fig:effect_alpha}, the proposed algorithm is stable for the choice of parameter $\alpha$.
 Thus, we suggest using $\alpha =1$ as the default setting in practice for the computational convenience.